How to Communicate Better as a Student in NigeriaAugust 13, 2021

 Smiling also helps you feel good.
 It boosts your confidence which ultimately improves your communication skills.

+Developing your communication skill as a student can be challenging at times.
+However, you can equally challenge yourself.
 As a student, the most feared kind of speaking is the public presentation.
 Nerves kick in, you start sweating, and your voice trembles.
 I’m sure you can relate to this experience.
 If you can’t, don’t worry, you’ll get there.

 Don’t let that deter you though.
 Everybody is capable of public speaking; your confidence usually stems from who your audience is and the topic of conversation.
 To communicate better with spoken words, you need practice.
 Sometimes, that means putting yourself in positions that are scary, except that there’s no scoring sheet attached in the background.
 If you can manage the nerves in front of an unknown crowd, you’ll have a better chance in front of doctors and professors.